SKKU-SecLab-Android/UI-overlay-attack/README.md

 ## Prerequisites

 We confirmed that UI overlay attack app build runs on a 64-bit Windows 11 system with the below versions.
+(Deault target device : PIXEL6)

 * Android Studio Bumblebee 2021.1.1 Patch 2